How to Plant a Tree

 - Protect the Tree

 Sequoia and redwood saplings will need protection from animals—and people—until they are 6 feet tall or larger.
-We recommend using metal fencing held in place by 3-4 stakes (see picture).
+If your tree came in a pot, we recommend using metal fencing held in place by 3-4 stakes (see picture).
 A diameter of 6-10 feet is best so the tree can grow without interference.
+Area can be reduced if your tree came as a plug.
 Extending the mulch so it is outside the tree protection will reduce vegetative competition.

 Congratulations!
 You have successfully planted a gift for the collective future we hope to save.
 Tend to your tree lovingly, and your legacy will live on in its heartwood, carrying your love and your gift well beyond your lifetime.